rudojaksa/xx/README.md

 #### 3. `pulseaudio` - for the browser

+Unfortunately, the X server is not enough and one more running server is
+needed: the audio server.
+Typically, the `pulseaudio` is required by applications.
+It would be nice if applications don't hang up if the audio server is not running...

-Unfortunately, a running audio server is needed for applications to be able to play sound or just to not hang.
-Often, `pulseaudio` is required.
-Pulseaudio saves its runtime stuff to `~/.config/pulse`, to `/var/run/user/ID/pulse` plus syslog or journal.
-To move it to `/tmp/pulse` we need to set `PULSE_RUNTIME_PATH` and `XDG_CONFIG_HOME` and let pulseaudio clients know it in the `/etc/pulse/clients.conf`:
+Pulseaudio stores its runtime stuff in `~/.config/pulse`, in `/var/run/user/ID/pulse` plus logs in syslog or journal.
+To move all these files to `/tmp/pulse` we need to set `PULSE_RUNTIME_PATH` and `XDG_CONFIG_HOME` and let pulseaudio clients know about it using the `/etc/pulse/clients.conf`:

 ```
 extra-arguments = --log-target=stderr